davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

   // this is the propose() API
   propose(proposal) {
-    // peers.all includes this node as well peers.all.send(proposal)
+    // nodes.all includes this node as well nodes.all.send(proposal)
   }

   // received a proposal from a peer